Early Childhood Referral

 Early childhood and family mental health

-In Chittenden County, CIS services are delivered by the University of Vermont Health Network Home Health and Hospice (formerly the VNA), Vermont Family Network, Northwestern Couseling and Support Services (NCSS), Milton Family Community Center, Lund, Howard Center, and Child Care Resource.
+In Chittenden County, CIS services are delivered by the University of Vermont Health Network Home Health and Hospice (formerly the VNA), Northwestern Counseling and Support Services (NCSS), Milton Family Community Center, Lund, Howard Center, and Child Care Resource.
 If you have concerns about your child, ages birth-3, contact Children’s Integrated Services using this link.